AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/engagement-map/engagement-map-overview.md

 ---
-description: Engagement Canvas Overview - Marketo Docs - Product Documentation
+description: Engagement Map Overview - Marketo Docs - Product Documentation
-title: Engagement Canvas Overview
+title: Engagement Map Overview
 hide: yes
 hidefromtoc: yes
 exl-id: 0b445ac7-bfa4-4f86-bb92-86d4d982555e
 ---
-# Engagement Canvas Overview {#engagement-canvas-overview}
+# Engagement Map Overview {#engagement-map-overview}

 >[!AVAILABILITY]
 >
 >This feature is currently available for Smart Campaigns.
 It is not available for Programs.

-The Engagement Canvas allows you to build out reusable Smart Campaigns with the help of intuitive visuals.
+The Engagement Map allows you to build out reusable Smart Campaigns with the help of intuitive visuals.
 It offers full backward compatibility with all existing Marketo Engage Smart Campaigns, without the loss of any current features.

 SCREENSHOT

-## Accessing Engagement Canvas {#accessing-engagement-canvas}
+## Accessing Engagement Map {#accessing-engagement-map}

-Navigate to any existing campaign and click the **Engagement Canvas** button.
+Navigate to any existing campaign and click the **Engagement Map** button.

 SCREENSHOT

-Once in the Engagement Canvas, you'll see two tabs: [Engagement Canvas](/help/marketo/product-docs/core-marketo-concepts/engagement-canvas/engagement-canvas-tab.md){target="_blank"} and [Settings](/help/marketo/product-docs/core-marketo-concepts/engagement-canvas/engagement-canvas-tab.md){target="_blank"}.
+Once in the Engagement Map, you'll see two tabs: [Engagement Map](/help/marketo/product-docs/core-marketo-concepts/engagement-map/engagement-map-tab.md){target="_blank"} and [Settings](/help/marketo/product-docs/core-marketo-concepts/engagement-map/engagement-map-tab.md){target="_blank"}.

 SCREENSHOT

 HEADER - CARD DESCRIPTIONS? - LOPA WILL CONFIRM

-**Triggers**: In campaigns that include triggers, the canvas will have a "Trigger Overview" card.
+**Triggers**: In campaigns that include triggers, the map will have a "Trigger Overview" card.
 Clicking on this will reveal a card for each trigger, as well a slide-out panel with additional information.

-**Filters**: In campaigns that include filters, the canvas will contain a card for each one.
+**Filters**: In campaigns that include filters, the map will contain a card for each one.
 Clicking on them will reveal a slide-out panel with additional information.

 **Flow Steps**: Each campaign will include a card for each flow step.
 Clicking on them will reveal a slide-out panel with additional information.